Click a question below to view the answer.

 If you have information that a registered sex offender is not living at his/her registered address, please contact the local law enforcement agency as soon as possible.
 Top

 Florida's sexual offender/predator registration laws do not prohibit offenders/predators from living in certain areas or from sharing a residence with another sexual offender/predator.
 However, there may be municipal and/or county ordinances that outline where sexual offenders/predators can live, who they can or cannot come in contact with, or what areas in a community they can or cannot be near or visit.
 Contact your law enforcement agency to obtain this information.
 For more information pertaining to residency restrictions please see Florida Statute 775.215.

 Florida's sexual offender/predator registration laws do not prohibit a sexual offender/predator from living with a child or minor based solely on the individual's requirement to register.
 However, if an offender/predator is currently under supervision he or she may have specific guidelines/restrictions set by a judge.
 This information can be obtained by contacting Department of Corrections or Department of Juvenile Justice directly.
 Top

 A registered sexual offender meeting Florida statutory criteria is required to register for life, unless he/she has received a full pardon or received post-conviction relief for his/her qualifying offense.

-Certain individuals required to register as sexual offenders that have been lawfully released from sanctions, confinement, or supervision for at least 25 years and have not been arrested for any felony or misdemeanor offense since release may petition the criminal division of the circuit court of the circuit in which they reside for the purpose of removing the requirement for registration as a sexual offender; provided the offense was not based on an adult conviction or violation of:
+Certain individuals required to register as sexual offenders that have been lawfully released from sanctions, confinement, or supervision for at least 25 years and have not been arrested for any felony or misdemeanor offense since release may petition the criminal division of the circuit court of the circuit where the conviction or adjudication occurred for the purpose of removing the requirement for registration as a sexual offender; provided the offense was not based on an adult conviction or violation of: